-- The proposer's project management, safety and scheduling approaches to ensure timely and safe delivery. - Cost, based on a fixed price. - The proposer's corporate and individual qualifications and experience. - Shared prosperity, including the proposer's small business participation plan and social equity considerations.
+- The proposer's project management, safety and scheduling approaches to ensure timely and safe delivery. - Cost, based on a fixed price.

+- The proposer's corporate and individual qualifications and experience. - Shared prosperity, including the proposer's small business participation plan and social equity considerations.

-As discussed in the Findings, this selection process is considered unlikely to encourage favoritism in awarding the contract or to substantially diminish competition for the contract.
+As discussed in the revised Findings, this selection process is considered unlikely to encourage favoritism in awarding the contract or to substantially diminish competition for the contract.
 It would also likely result in substantial cost savings and other substantial benefits to the Port.
-Notice of the RFP would be advertised publicly and posted on the Port's online vendor contracting portal.
+Notice of the re-solicited RFP would be advertised publicly and posted on the Port's online vendor contracting portal.

-After public notice and as required under Oregon law, the Port held a public hearing on September 5, 2023, to take comments on the draft Findings.
-The final Findings summarize the results of the hearing.
-The Port now seeks the Commission's approval of the Findings, acting in its capacity as the Port's Contract Review Board.
-The Port also requests that the Contract Review Board grant an exemption from competitive bidding to allow the Port to procure the project public improvement contract using an RFP.
+After public notice, and as required under Oregon law, the Port held a second public hearing on January 5, 2024, to take comments on the revised draft Findings.
+The final Findings attached to this agenda item summarize the results of the hearing.
+The Port now seeks the Commission's approval of the revised Findings, acting in its capacity as the Port's CRB.
+The Port also requests that the CRB grant an exemption from competitive bidding to allow the Port to procure the project public improvement contract using an RFP.